Neural Architecture Search by Estimation of Network Structure Distributions: Introduction

-We propose a conceptually simple and extensible architecture search method, based on the estimation of distribution algorithms.
+We propose a conceptually simple and extensible architecture search method that runs on a less structured, dynamically growing search space.
+Our solution is based on the estimation of distribution algorithms.
 We specifically draw from Population-Based Incremental Learning \cite{Baluja1994} and Univariate Marginal Distribution Algorithm \cite{Muhlenbein1997}.
 We utilize a set of discrete probability distributions to describe the choice of layers in a feedforward deep network, assuming their independence.
 Together they form a \emph{network prototype}, which is then iteratively updated by sampling and evaluating network models, until convergence is reached.
 The contributions of this paper can be summarized as follows: \begin{itemize} \item We propose a probabilistic representation of deep neural networks by expressing their structure as a set of layer type probabilities.
-A single prototype of the proposed form corresponds to not a single network, but a family of models, which can span entire regions of the design space. \item We propose a CNN architecture search method based on the optimization of the above prototype, denoted Architecture Search by Estimation of network structure Distributions (ASED).
-As candidate networks are sampled and individual probabilities converge to their extreme values, the algorithm naturally transitions from global to local search, avoiding suboptimal areas. \item We propose additional techniques to introduce non-linear connectivity patterns to solutions and to control the speed of search convergence. \item We experimentally demonstrate the comparable performance of our method to existing approaches in terms of both model performance and computational requirements, while using only feedforward structures without explicit repeated motifs. \end{itemize}
+A single prototype of the proposed form corresponds to not a single network, but a family of models, which can span entire regions of the design space.
+This representation is less constrained compared to cells in that it does not force repeating patterns to appear, while still allowing the regularity to emerge by itself (if it proves competitive). \item We propose a CNN architecture search method based on the optimization of the above prototype, denoted Architecture Search by Estimation of network structure Distributions (ASED).
+As candidate networks are sampled and individual probabilities converge to their extreme values, the algorithm naturally transitions from global to local search, avoiding suboptimal areas.
+Unlike cell-based methods, we dynamically expand the search space to gradually explore deeper and deeper architectures over the runtime. \item We propose additional techniques to introduce non-linear connectivity patterns to solutions and to control the speed of search convergence.
+Evaluation results confirm that these techniques lead to performance improvements. \item We experimentally demonstrate the comparable performance of our method (in our growing search space) to existing approaches in terms of both model performance and computational requirements.
+We notably use only feedforward structures without explicitly defined repeated motifs or advanced techniques for regularization and data pre-processing. \end{itemize}